raas-dev/configent/README.md

 These `bin/` shims wrap the container runtime CLIs to run best-effort on the OS:

-- `docker`: Runs docker cli preferring rootless dockerd when available (no sudo)
+- `docker`: Runs docker cli preferring rootless docker when available (no sudo)
 - `nerdctl`: Runs nerdctl (containerd cli) on the rootless containerd (no sudo)
 - `podman`: The 3rd option, near-Docker compatible daemonless runtime (no sudo)